py85252876/MMVGM/README.md

 This repository contains code for *fake video detection*, *fake video source tracing*, and *misuse prevention* tasks.
 We have proposed the first pipeline against the misuse and unsafe concern for video diffusion models.

-This module contains:
+This repository contains:

 1. Codes for trained detection and source tracing models with given data.
+2. Introduce how to evaluate detection source tracing models on given/custom data.
-2. Approaches to use our misuse prevention strategy.
+3. Approaches to use our misuse prevention strategy.

 ## 📄 Table of Contents